20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 - A *stochastic distribution*, used to implement draws from nature.
 - A *strategic choice*, which can be thought of as a function parametrized over strategies.

-#### Supplying strategies

-*Strategies* are supplied as tuples, one for every subgame.
-So, for instance, if our model consists of three subgames, a strategy for the whole model will just be a tuple `(strGame1,strGame2,strGame3)`.

 #### Branching

 Another important operation we provide is called *branching*.
 This is useful in contexts where, say, a player choice determines which subgame is going to be played next.